Etherpod/Ship-Enhancements/README.md

 - The Expedition Flag's map marker may not be visible when using the advanced minimap from General Enhancements
 - The Continuous Matching Velocity feature from General Enhancements may cause bugs when used with the Autopilot Controls
 - Placing the ship's gravity crystal on the landing gear and then detaching the landing gear will crash the game
-- The warp core will not work in the regular solar system if New Horizons is installed (fixed in the next update)
-- Locking onto the ship while auto alignment is active will crash the game (fixed in the next update)
-- Campfires have no temperature zone when temperatures zones are set to "Hot" (fixed in the next update)

 # Credits
+Big thanks to **ditzy** for all of their help!
+There's so much I have to put it in a list:
+- Helping program shaders
+- Helping with one of Ernesto's special abilities
+- Coding pretty much the entire program for the orbital autopilot
+- Helping refactor the ship decoration code

 Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!

-Big thanks to **ditzy** for helping with shaders, helping with one of Ernesto's special abilities, and for coding pretty much the entire program for the orbital autopilot!

 Thank you **harperlr** for making the radio model and for helping to playtest QSB support!